-c.
-Students may also request special accommodation about attendance, availability of study materials, and assessment requirements (including of mid-term and final examinations) for religious reasons.
+b.
+Students may also request accommodation regarding attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) for religious reasons.

-Students must arrange such special accommodations according to stated procedures and deadlines established by the registrar.
-Instructors must provide mid-term and final examinations for students who are being specially accommodated for religious reasons according to the processes and deadlines established by the registrar.
+Students must register with Access and Equity Services (AES) according to stated procedures and deadlines established by AES.
+Instructors must provide mid-term and final examinations for students who are being accommodated for religious reasons according to the processes and deadlines established by AES.